CERT-Lab/fedex-lora/README.md

 # FedEx-LoRA: Exact Aggregation for Federated and Efficient Fine-Tuning of Foundation Models

 Code for the paper [FedEx-LoRA: Exact Aggregation for Federated and Efficient Fine-Tuning of Foundation Models](https://arxiv.org/abs/2410.09432).
+Accepted to ACL Main.

 ## Introduction